 He will never lose his social security number, but he can lose lawful permanent resident status based upon abandonment.
 His decision to leave the U. S. for more than a year has arguable consequences.
 The old I-551 cards do not change the law on abandonment.
 The cards are the property of the U....Read more »

 She is 35, bipolar, has ADD, fibromyalgia & all over extreme disabiling muscular pain (was on Tramadol in ORD.
 She has severe allergies that cause her eyes to swell shut and other body parts to break out in huge hives & swell.
 She can't hold a full time job.
-The only kind of work she can do is...
+The only kind of work she...
 Read more »

 I suggest contacting a local experienced social security attorney.
 You will find that fees are paid at the end of case if she is awarded benefits.
 The attorney will get paid directly from social security.
 The fee is limited to 25% of the past-due benefits up to a maximum of $6,000.
 The attorney...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.